 Emerald Shamioles – Montserrat Masquerades

 I worked in a variety of percussive dance styles including traditional Irish dance (sean-nós and North Kerry/Molyneaux), festival style Irish dance from Northern Ireland, contemporary Irish dance, tap, flamenco, clogging, and body percussion.
 My thesis performances included both solo and ensemble work, including my solo called “Color Play” about synesthesia and colored rhythms.

-I worked as a teaching assistant and research assistant in the Levy Lab on neural networks, and also as a research assistant in the Kubovy Lab (Perception), where I researched the perceptual phenomenon called synesthesia (read Journal of Vision abstract and UVA’s Arts & Sciences article).
+I worked as a teaching assistant and research assistant in the Levy Lab on neural networks, and also as a research assistant in the Kubovy Lab (Perception), where I researched the perceptual phenomenon called synesthesia (read Journal of Vision, Psychology Today, and UVA’s Arts & Sciences article).